dav1dddd/Aqua/README.md

 ### PyYAML error
-If you get this error, just ignore it.
+If you get this error when installing deps from requirements.txt, just ignore it.
 The bot will still work fine.